hmcts/pip-data-management/README.md

 - Uploading/retrieval/deletion of publications into the service.
 - Interfacing with local or hosted Postgres instances for metadata and retrieval and Azure Blob Storage for raw files.
 - Parsing and validation of ingested json files.
 - Generation of PDFs from JSON payload for each list type if the payload size is less than the set limit (currently default to 2MB).
-These are used in the subscription process and also via the Frontend
+These are used in the subscription process and also via the Frontend.
 - Generation of publication summary, which contains details about a JSON publication.
 This is used in the subscription emails.
 - Flyway for database modifications via SQL ingestion.
 - Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired)